PretendoNetwork/website/docs/en_US/network-dumps.md

 4. Launch into the Luma settings by holding `SELECT` while powering on.
 5. Ensure both `Enable loading external FIRMS and modules` and `Enable game patching` are enabled before booting.
 6. Launch Nimbus and connect to Nintendo Network.
+7. On your computer, open a command prompt and run the following commands:
+8. `mkdir 3ds-dumps`
+9. `docker run -it --rm -p 8083:8083 -v ./3ds-dumps:/home/mitmproxy/dumps ghcr.io/pretendonetwork/mitmproxy-nintendo:3ds mitmdump`
-7. On your computer, create a `3ds-dumps` directory and run the following command in a command prompt: `docker run -it --rm -p 8083:8083 -v ./3ds-dumps:/home/mitmproxy/dumps ghcr.io/pretendonetwork/mitmproxy-nintendo:3ds mitmdump`
+	- If using Windows, run `wsl docker run -it --rm -p 8083:8083 -v ./3ds-dumps:/home/mitmproxy/dumps ghcr.io/pretendonetwork/mitmproxy-nintendo:3ds mitmdump`
-8. This command starts the proxy server using Docker, exposing the servers port 8083 on your computers port also on 8083, and links the `/home/mitmproxy/dumps` directory in the container to the `3ds-dumps` directory you just created.
+10. These commands create a directory to store the sessions dumps, and starts the proxy server using Docker, exposing the servers port 8083 on your computers port also on 8083, and links the `/home/mitmproxy/dumps` directory in the container to the `3ds-dumps` directory you just created.
-9. On your 3DS, launch into Internet Settings and select your connection.
+11. On your 3DS, launch into Internet Settings and select your connection.
-10. Select `Change Settings > Proxy Settings`.
+12. Select `Change Settings > Proxy Settings`.
-11. Select `Yes` and then `Detailed Setup`.
+13. Select `Yes` and then `Detailed Setup`.
-12. Enter your computers local IP address into `Proxy Server` and 8083 into `Port`.
+14. Enter your computers local IP address into `Proxy Server` and 8083 into `Port`.
-13. Select `Ok` then `Save` and run the connection test.
+15. Select `Ok` then `Save` and run the connection test.
 Your 3DS should connect to the internet and you should see connections being made in the proxy server
-14. See the end of this section for final steps.
+16. See the end of this section for final steps.

 ## Wii U
 1. Download [this Aroma setup module](https://github.com/PretendoNetwork/mitmproxy-nintendo/raw/master/ssl-patches/30_nossl.rpx).
 This patches the SSL sysmodule to disable SSL verification, allowing the console to connect to the proxy server with TLS connections.